Maryland Car Accident Attorneys

 From the moment you connect with a Maryland car accident attorney, they go to work protecting your claim.
 The most common case types we handle:

-Not appreciating that Maryland’s 1% contributory negligence bar makes liability the entire ballgame
+Treating fault as negotiable — in Maryland's 1% contributory negligence system, liability is the entire ballgame

-Missing the 1-year notice deadlines under the Maryland and Local Government Tort Claims Acts
+Letting the 1-year notice deadlines under the Maryland and Local Government Tort Claims Acts slip by

-Accepting a quick settlement before understanding how the non-economic cap affects valuation
+Taking a fast settlement without understanding how the non-economic cap shapes what the case is worth

-Failing to apply the "boulevard rule" in intersection cases where it favors the plaintiff
+Overlooking the "boulevard rule" in intersection cases where it actually favors the plaintiff

 Common Maryland Car Accident Mistakes